isomerpages/govtech-stp/_rgl/rgl-requirements-and-process.md

  </td>
   </tr>
 	<tr>
-    <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Activation and retention of TraceTogether app</b></td>
+    <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Activation and retention of TraceTogether</b></td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">To facilitate contact tracing, visitors must keep the TraceTogether app activated on their mobile devices while in Singapore.
-Visitors are also required to retain the TraceTogether app with the data for 14 consecutive days after leaving Singapore.
-A visitor must upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the first 14 days after leaving Singapore.
+Visitors are also required to retain the TraceTogether app with the data for 21 consecutive days after leaving Singapore.
+A visitor must upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the first 21 days after leaving Singapore.
     </td>
   </tr>
   <thead>